 - Post-traumatic stress

-- Anxiety about potential future disease or death from accident
+- Anxiety about potential future disease or death from an accident

 - Depression about the impact of physical injuries